michaltkacz/michaltkacz/README.md

 Welcome to my Github page!

-I am a fourth-year Computer Science student at the Wrocław University of Science and Technology.
+I am a recent graduate of Wrocław University of Science and Technology in the field of Computer Engineering.
-Currently I put my main focus on front-end technologies, especially React library.
+Currently I am mostly interested in frontend technologies with emphasis on the React library.

 Besides programming, my favourites activities are cycling, running and good music.

 You can reach me via:
-- E-mail: michal.tkacz99@gmail.com
+- E-mail: michaltkacz99@gmail.com
 - LinkedIn: [linkedin.com/in/tkacz-michal/](https://www.linkedin.com/in/tkacz-michal/)